trey-herrington/roxid/ADR.md

 #### Neutral

-- Dependency direction is strictly one-way: TUI → Service, RPC → Service
+- Dependency direction is strictly one-way: roxid-tui → pipeline-service, roxid-cli → pipeline-service, pipeline-rpc → pipeline-service
-- Service has zero dependencies on other workspace members
+- pipeline-service has zero dependencies on other workspace members
 - Each layer has its own Cargo.toml and version management

 ### Alternatives Considered